estebana28/avature-challeng/README.md

 - One Player game with the computer.
 - Detection of one or two players via route params.
 - Testing
+- Score track trough local storage and show it in a scoreboard page

 Thanks for the oportunity.